f-klement/gothic-fiction-pattern-detection/extracted_interpretation_notes.md

 The network shows a few clear centers of similarity and influence:

 1) The biggest collection of influential nodes is a grouping composed of Mary Shelly, William Godwin, Frances Burney, and Charles Brockden Brown, with several smaller authors surrounding them.
+Their influence and central position is reflected in their topic distribution as well, Brown, Godwin and Shelly represent all of the most central and influential topics within the corpus, making them pivotal in shaping the gothic fiction genre.
+Their central location and the number of connections imply that they could have had a considerable influence on their contemporaries and possibly on those who followed.

 2) Another center is composed of Percy Shelly, Horace Walpole, Elenor Sleath, and Thomas Leland.
+Making for a very early group of authors, all active before 1800, carrying a pioneering position.

-3) A smaller and less densely connected grouping covers Sheridan le Fanu, Charlotte Bronte, and Elizabeth Gaskell.
+3) A smaller and less densely connected grouping covers Sheridan le Fanu, the Bronte sisters, Elizabeth Gaskell and Corelli Marie, whose texts share topics with an emphasis on psychological exploration and internal struggles, potentially influenced by Romanticism.

 4) Additional points of interest are, how 1 and 2 are connected through Regina Maria Roche.
 2 and 3 are connected through Eaton Stannard Barret, and 1 and 3 through Hogg James and Beckford William.

 5) Furthermore noteworthy is the fact that Hawthorne, who was arguably overrepresented any many other graphs is absent here.
 By uniqueness of style, idiosyncrasy, or the result of the aggregation of such a broad range of topics.
-The same goes for Stoker.
+The same goes for Stoker and Ann Radcliffe.

 ## Network of texts based on averaged topic distribution: